teaching-on-testbeds/hello-aerpaw/helloaerpaw.md

 #### Access experiment resources

+>[!NOTE]
-> **Note for Mac users**: AERPAW VPNs use something called a `tap` interface.
+>**For Mac users**: AERPAW VPNs use something called a `tap` interface.
 On some versions of MacOS you may need to take some additional steps in order to use a `tap` interface - refer to the instructions [here](https://tunnelblick.net/cKextLoadError.html) for your specific OS version.